mallorybowes/chrome-mal-ids/README.md

 # chrome-mal-ids
 Listing of known malicious Google Chrome Extension IDs

-This is something I personally use to keep up with compromised extensions.
-I've done my best to find all publicly available malicious extension IDs out there but please feel free to let me know if I missed some and I'll be happy to update the list.  <b>*** This should be used at your own risk.
-If there's a malicious extension I've missed and you have it, I'm sorry about that but I'm not responsible for the miss.
+This is something I personally use to keep up with malicious extensions.
+I did a bit of research and I found there doesn't seem to be an easy way to keep up with the *installed* extensions after they've been pulled from the Chrome Web Store.
+There seems to be a gap between when Google / vendors identify the malicious extension and the users actually removing those extensions from their local installations.
+So I've done my best to find all publicly available malicious extension IDs out there and aggregate them into a single downloadable text file.
+But please feel free to let me know if I missed some out there and I'll be happy to update the list.

+<b>*** This should be used at your own risk.
+If there's a malicious extension I've missed and you have it installed, I'm sorry about that but I'm not responsible for the miss.
 There are no warranties / guarantees included with this effort.
+It's just my best effort to keep up with the times.
 YMMV. ***</b>

-I've also included a simple bash script to check the user's current extension directory and compare to the known compromised list.
+I've also included a simple bash script to check the user's current extension directory and compare what's in there to the known compromised list.

-Sources of the compromised list:
+<b>Sources of the compromised list:</b>

-Jue 18, 2020<br>
+Jun 18, 2020<br>
 Google removes 106 Chrome extensions for collecting sensitive user data https://www.zdnet.com/article/google-removes-106-chrome-extensions-for-collecting-sensitive-user-data/ https://awakesecurity.com/wp-content/uploads/2020/06/GalComm-Malicious-Chrome-Extensions-Appendix-B.txt

 Apr 16, 2020<br>